TheDataDean/google-data-analytics-professional-capstone/README.md

 [Take a look at my second SQL query here.](https://github.com/TheDataDean/google-data-analytics-professional-capstone/blob/main/deduplicate.sql)

 When checking for NULLs I found a large number in the start and end station names and coordinates.
 Many stations, however, had either the name or the coordinates but not both.
-I have decided that observations with no station name but which do have coordinates may still be useful if I need to map journeys, and entries with no coordinates but which do have a station name may be useful to see if some statins are more popular with one group over the other, but entries with neither are not useful so for now I deleted only the rows where both the map coordinates or the name (for either start or end station) were missing and then exported the result.
+I have decided that observations with no station name but which do have coordinates may still be useful if I need to map journeys, and entries with no coordinates but which do have a station name may be useful to see if some statins are more popular with one group over the other, but entries with neither are not useful so for now I deleted only the rows where both the map coordinates or the name (for either start or end station) were missing.

 [View my final SQL query here.](https://github.com/TheDataDean/google-data-analytics-professional-capstone/blob/main/remove_nulls.sql)

+## Analysis

+In order to answer my question about whether there was a difference between start stations for the two groups I asked more specifically: How many stations are in the top 100 start stations for both groups?

+76 stations were in the top 100 for both groups.

+My station analysis SQL code